tvieira/tvieira.com/about.md

 ## About me

-Tiago Moreira Vieira is a Software Engineer with over 20 years of experience in observability, cloud-native systems, and [open source](https://opensource.com/resources/what-open-source) technologies.
+Tiago Moreira Vieira is a Software & Solutions Engineer with over 20 years of experience in software development, cloud-native systems, observability, and [open source](https://opensource.com/resources/what-open-source) technologies.

 He specializes in helping organizations design and implement scalable solutions across distributed systems, combining deep technical expertise with a strong focus on customer outcomes.